AdobeDocs/commerce-admin.en/help/systems/data-transfer-configurable-products.md

    To learn more, see [Complex Data](data-attributes-product.md#complex-product-data-attributes).

-## Step 3: Edit the Data
+## Step 3: Edit the data

-In the following example, the set of XL sizes is copied and pasted into the worksheet to create a new set of product variations for a new size in each color.
+In the following example, the set of XL sizes is copied and pasted into the worksheet to create a set of product variations for a new size in each color.

 1. Copy the set of product variations that you want to use as a template for the new products.